Radiant barrier frequen

 What kind of materials are used to make radiant barrier?

 Aluminum foils are one common material.
 Our proprietary products use a new type of plastic radiant barrier made possible by successful research into making a lighter weight radiant barrier for spacecraft.
 The process is called vacuum deposition technology and it makes it possible to put a very, very thin deposit of aluminum on a film substrate.
-Independent testing of this metalized film returned the lowest emissivity of any reflective membrane: .02.

 After the summer sun goes down, where is the hottest place in the attic?